Incompatible office: what does it mean and how does it differ from a conflict of interest?

 Conflict of Interest and Incompatible Office are not the same thing.
 There are unique responses to each situation.

-Often one hears about some public official having a conflict of interest and needing to remove themselves from any participation in the review of a case.
-Best practice is to announce the conflict publically and leave the meeting room while the issue is discussed and decided.
+Occasionally one hears about public officials having a conflict of interest and needing to remove themselves from any participation in reviewing and deciding on an issue.
+Best practice is to announce the conflict publicly and leave the meeting room while the issue is discussed and decided.

-Other times, one hears “incompatible office” and assumes it is the same thing as a “conflict of interest.”
+Other times, one hears there is an incompatible office and assumes it is the same thing as a conflict of interest.
 The two are, in fact, extremely different.

 What is conflict of interest?

 Conflict of interest is when members of a public body are making decisions in their government office capacity and the outcomes of the decisions will also impact their:

 - Relatives/family (or employer/employees, business partner, etc.)